 Plaintiffs sought a declaratory judgment determining the validity of the General Assembly's redistricting plan for the state House of Representatives.
-They challenged the plan in superior court on several grounds, but the sole issue before the Supreme Court was whether the plaintiffs presented sufficient evidence at trial to establish a prima facie case that the plan violated the town integrity principle.
-It did not consider whether the plan actually violated the town integrity principle.
+They challenged the plan in superior court on several grounds, but the sole issue before the Supreme Court was whether the plaintiffs presented enough evidence at trial to establish a prima facie case that the plan violated the town integrity principle, not whether the plan actually violated the principle.

 The court found that the General Assembly must consider several state constitutional principles when revising districts for the House of Representatives.
-This dispute surrounds the need to harmonize two such principles.
-The constitution prohibits dividing towns to form House districts except to form districts wholly within a town and it requires districts to be consistent with federal constitutional standards.
+The constitution prohibits dividing towns to form House districts except to form districts wholly within a town and it also requires districts to be consistent with federal constitutional standards.
 The court found that, "[a]s a practical matter, the federal one-person, one-vote principle...makes it impossible for a reapportionment plan to comply fully with the town integrity principle" (Logan, 727).